 Strengthening The Employee Connection With the Brand

-Brand flipping builds employee engagement because the brand is effectively saying “we have great people working for us – look right here!”
+The strategy of brand flipping builds employee engagement because the brand is effectively saying “we have great people working for us – look right here!”

 Your colleagues are going to be encouraged by this, perhaps motivated to be the next featured employee.
 They’re also going to feel more compelled to share your content with their social network than some finely polished piece from the marketing department.